What is the top animation school program in Nebraska for 2021?

 The school says the 48 credit hour BFA-EMA core “emphasizes experiential and project-based learning, through studio and laboratory experiences with close faculty mentoring.
 Students learn a foundational knowledge of storytelling, visual expression, technologies and computation, while gaining an understanding of the historical and ethnical context of emerging media arts.”
 Course highlights include Computation and Media Studio, Entrepreneurship, Expression Studio, Games, Play and Performance, Innovation Studio, Story Lab, and Visual Expression Studio.

 Students in the BFA-EMA will also complete a Capstone.
 During this yearlong experience, students will “develop a team, create, organize, prototype, and complete a fully realized work ready for distribution via appropriate media.”
 The project “will ensure that the student develops autonomy—through a project-based thesis, in which they imagine, pitch, budget, execute, and deliver a project, as an individual or group, meeting deadlines, demonstrating breadth and depth, interdisciplinary thinking, communication skills, professionalism, and mastery of emerging media arts.”

 Students will also have access to 5,000 square feet of facilities, including state-of-the-art classrooms, critique space, and an open lab area to work on their own projects and collaborate with team members.
-Graduates of the BFA-EMA program are prepared for careers in 3D animation/modeling design, film special effects, game design, lighting design, design technologist, and many others.
+Graduates of the BFA-EMA program are prepared for careers in 3D animation/modeling design, animation, design technology, filmmaking, film special effects, game design, lighting design, sound design, virtual reality design, and many others.